HFC Interior Design alumna wins 2nd Place in national student design competition

 HFC alumna Allison Jones was beyond excited to learn she won second place in the National Kitchen+Bath Association Student Design Competition.

-Jones, who earned her HFC associate degree earlier this year in interior design, is currently majoring in environmental studies at the University of Michigan-Dearborn.
+Jones, who earned her HFC associate degree earlier this year in the HFC interior design program, is currently majoring in environmental studies at the University of Michigan-Dearborn.
 She learned of her national second-place finish Sept.
 19 while watching the NKBA webinar with HFC ID program director Karen Wilmering and fellow students and alumni in Wilmering’s INTR 281: Residential Design Studio class.

 Jones, of Plymouth, entered the NKBA’s “Sky’s the Limit Challenge,” redesigning a kitchen for a newlywed couple in San Francisco.
 She won a $2,500 scholarship and an all-expenses paid trip to Las Vegas in early 2020.
 She will attend a ceremony during the national Kitchen & Bath Industry Show.
 Her design, along with the other winning designs, will be featured in NKBA’s Inspiration + Innovation magazine.